Layers of

 Once the

-three security themes of:
+should be a balance between the three security themes of:

 - invigilation (assistants, guards),